 GreaterGood® empowers people around the world to affect positive change by making ordinary online actions extraordinary.
-When you shop at a GreaterGood store, or take other actions at one of our cause sites, you generate funding (free to you!) that benefits people, pets, and the planet.
-As a registered fundraiser for Greater Good Charities, GreaterGood has proudly funded more than $60 million in charitable donations.
+When you shop at a GreaterGood store, or take other actions at one of our cause sites, you raise funds (free to you!) that benefits people, pets, and the planet.
+As a registered fundraiser for Greater Good Charities, GreaterGood has proudly raised more than $70 million in charitable donations.

 Over the past 20 years we've supported many leading not for profits.